Understanding Inclusions in GST Valuation: A Comprehensive Guide

 • Incidental Expenses

-Packing, commission, and any other incidental costs that the supplier incurs due to the supply are usually included in the taxable value.
+The supplier usually includes packing, commission, and any other incidental costs incurred due to the supply in the taxable value.

 • Late fees and Interest Charges

-If there are any late fees or interest accrued for payments that are not made on time, it will also be a part of the inclusions.
-All these will be deemed a part of the transaction value and be liable to GST.
+If the supplier accrues any late fees or interest for payments not made on time, they will also be part of the inclusions.
+All of these will constitute part of the transaction value and will be subject to GST.

 • Taxes